NedkoHristov/kubernetes-hands-on/07-deployment/README.md

 ## Answers

-For 3), nop same as the pod.
+For 3), nope same as the pod.
 A `deployment` only creates pods, it doesn't do anything else.

 ## Links